jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/README.md

 Have you ever lost your phone and all your important text messages?
 Have you ever struggled with finding a very important  message in your iMessage application?
 Is Gmail your main e-mail client?
 Check out i2Gmail!

 i2Gmail is a Python utility which allows you to backup your iMessages from your macOS desktop computer to your Gmail account.
-If your macOS computer is [configured to send and receive SMS messages](https://support.apple.com/en-us/HT202549) they will also be backed up.
+If your macOS computer is [configured to send and receive SMS messages](https://support.apple.com/en-us/HT202549), your SMS messages will be backed up as well.
 Messages are stored on Gmail as regular emails.
 They are already read, archived, labeled as `Text` and easily searchable.

 Please note: i2Gmail is in beta.
 Expect hick-ups.
 Please [report all the issues](https://github.com/jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/issues).

 ## Installation

-In order to use i2Gmail you will need:
+In order to use i2Gmail you will need to:

-### Clone the i2Gmail repository:
+### Clone the i2Gmail repository
 ```
 git clone git@github.com:jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail.git i2Gmail
 cd i2Gmail